Chicago (typeface)

 Chicago is a sans-serif typeface designed by Susan Kare for Apple Computer.
-It was used in the Macintosh operating system user interface between 1984 and 1997 and was an important part of Apple's brand identity.
+It was used in the user interface of the Mac OS between 1984 and 1997, and was an important part of Apple's brand identity.
 It was also used in early versions of the iPod user interface.
-Chicago was initially a bitmap font; as the Apple OS’s capabilities improved, Apple commissioned the type foundry Bigelow & Holmes to create a vector-based TrueType version.
+Chicago was initially a bitmap font; as Mac OS's capabilities improved, Apple commissioned the type foundry Bigelow & Holmes to create a vector-based TrueType version in 1991.
 The typeface is named after the U.S. city of Chicago, following the theme of original Macintosh fonts being named after major world cities.

 Description

 Susan Kare said that Chicago was the first font to be developed for the Macintosh.
-Before the team settled on the convention of naming fonts after "world cities", it was called Elefont (Elefont is also the name of a bold semi-serif typeface designed by Bob McGrath in 1978).
-The first bitmap version included only a 12 pt. version.
-This font, with only very minor changes to spacing, was used for menus, dialogs, window titles, and text labels, through version 7.6 of the system.
-The TrueType version had many differences from the bitmap version, which became more apparent at greater sizes.
-One of Chicago's features was that it could remain legible while being made "grey" (to indicate a disabled menu item) by the removal of every other pixel (since actual grey type was not supported by the original Macintosh graphics hardware).
-The zero was slashed to distinguish it from capital "O".
+Before the team settled on the convention of naming fonts after world cities, it was called Elefont (also the name of a bold semi-serif typeface designed by Bob McGrath in 1978).
+Early Macintosh computers had one-bit, black and white displays with no gray, and unavailable menu items and other controls were dimmed in gray (rendered as a checkerboard pattern of pixels), requiring a font that would be clearly legible at this effectively lower resolution.
+Chicago was designed solely for this purpose, hence its unusual appearance.
+It was one size, 12 pt., for menus, dialogs, window titles, and text labels, and was the system font for this purpose in all versions of Mac OS that supported the early compact Macs and their one-bit displays until System 7.6.
+Printed documentation often included screen images, in which the bitmap Chicago 12 was plainly pixelated.
+A TrueType version was created in 1991 for this documentation purpose, exactly fitting the sizing and spacing of the single-size bitmap version and allowing printed documentation to illustrate computer screens without the font appearing jagged and out of place on a printed page.
+This outline version had many differences from the bitmap version, more apparent at greater sizes, for which it was not intended.
+The zero was also slashed to distinguish it from the capital "O".

-In Mac OS 8, Charcoal replaced Chicago as the default system font.
-Chicago continued to be distributed as a standard component of the system, and Apple even urged developers to keep designing user interfaces for the Chicago typeface, since the new alternate fonts used the Chicago metrics as a foundation.
+In Mac OS 8, which only supported systems with grayscale and color displays, Charcoal replaced Chicago as the default system font.
+Chicago continued to be distributed as a standard component of the system, and Apple urged developers to keep designing user interfaces for the Chicago typeface, since the new alternate fonts used the Chicago metrics as a foundation.